-- Immediately request priority handling from Air Traffic Control to facilitate a route or an altitude change to exit the severe icing conditions in order to avoid extended exposure to flight conditions more severe than those for which the airplane has been certificated. - Avoid abrupt and excessive maneuvering that may exacerbate control difficulties. - · Do not engage the autopilot. - If the autopilot is engaged, hold the control wheel firmly and disengage the autopilot. - If an unusual roll response or uncommanded roll control movement is observed, reduce the angle-of-attack. - Do not extend flaps when holding in icing conditions.
-Operation with flaps extended can result in a reduced wing angle-of-attack, with the possibility of ice forming on the upper surface further aft on the wing than normal, possibly aft of the protected area. - If the flaps are extended, do not retract them until the airframe is clear of ice. - Report these weather conditions to Air Traffic Control." - (b) An alternative method of compliance or adjustment of the compliance time that provides an acceptable level of safety may be used if approved by the Manager, Wichita Aircraft Certification Office (ACO), FAA, Small Airplane Directorate.
-The request shall be forwarded through an appropriate FAA Operations Inspector, who may add comments and then send it to the Manager, Wichita ACO.

-NOTE 3: Information concerning the existence of approved alternative methods of compliance with this AD, if any, may be obtained from the Wichita ACO.
+- Immediately request priority handling from Air Traffic Control to facilitate a route or an altitude change to exit the severe icing conditions in order to avoid extended exposure to flight conditions more severe than those for which the airplane has been certificated. - Avoid abrupt and excessive maneuvering that may exacerbate control difficulties. - Do not engage the autopilot. - If the autopilot is engaged, hold the control wheel firmly and disengage the autopilot. - If an unusual roll response or uncommanded roll control movement is observed, reduce the angle-of-attack. - Do not extend flaps when holding in icing conditions.
+Operation with flaps extended can result in a reduced wing angle-of-attack, with the possibility of ice forming on the upper surface further aft on the wing than normal, possibly aft of the protected area. - If the flaps are extended, do not retract them until the airframe is clear of ice. - Report these weather conditions to Air Traffic Control." - (b) As an alternative method of compliance to the actions required by paragraph (a)(2) of this AD, revise the Abnormal Procedures Section or Emergency Procedures Section of the AFM instead of the Normal Procedures section of the AFM.
+Insert the information presented in paragraph (a)(2) of this AD into the applicable AFM section. - (c) Incorporating the AFM revisions, as required by this AD, may be performed by the owner/operator holding at least a private pilot certificate as authorized by section 43.7 of the Federal Aviation Regulations (14 CFR 43.7), and must be entered into the aircraft records showing compliance with this AD in accordance with section 43.9 of the Federal Aviation Regulations (14 CFR 43.9). - (d) Special flight permits may be issued in accordance with sections 21.197 and 21.199 of the Federal Aviation Regulations (14 CFR 21.197 and 21.199) to operate the airplane to a location where the requirements of this AD can be accomplished. - (e) An alternative method of compliance or adjustment of the compliance time that provides an acceptable level of safety may be used if approved by the Manager, Small Airplane Directorate, FAA, 1201 Walnut, suite 900, Kansas City, Missouri 64106.
+The request shall be forwarded through an appropriate FAA Maintenance Inspector, who may add comments and then send it to the Manager, Small Airplane Directorate. - NOTE 3: Information concerning the existence of approved alternative methods of compliance with this AD, if any, may be obtained from the Small Airplane Directorate. - (f) All persons affected by this directive may examine information related to this AD at the FAA, Central Region, Office of the Regional Counsel, Room 1558, 601 E. 12th Street, Kansas City, Missouri 64106. - (g) This amendment becomes effective on November 4, 1998.